After successfully completing the AdWords Fundamental and the Advanced Search exam, I thought I would share my experiences.

 AdWords Advanced Search Exam

-The advanced search exam was much more taxing with questions that required a greater level of concentration.
+The advanced search exam was much more taxing, with questions that certainly required a greater level of concentration.
 Once again the format was 2 hours, 120 questions and a required pass mark of 85%.
-I used the full 2 hours (1hour 45 on the test and 15 mins reviewing my marked questions) and there were certainly questions which in my opinion were there to catch you out!
+I used the full 2 hours (1 hour 45 on the test, and 15 minutes reviewing my marked questions) and there were certainly questions which, in my opinion, were there to catch you out!

-Although my revision strategy was very similar I had invested additional time on mobile, video, image ads as well as spending additional time using the various campaign tools and running a variety of campaign, ad group and keyword reports.
+Although my revision strategy was very similar I had invested additional time on mobile, video, and image ads, as well as spending additional time using the various campaign tools and running a variety of campaign, ad group, and keyword reports.

-Unfortunately for me, very few questions actually appeared to cover these subjects and many of the first 20 (and last 15) were heavily geared to using the API, Advanced AdWords Editor strategies and functionality within an MCC.
+Unfortunately for me, very few questions actually appeared to cover these subjects and many of the first 20 (and last 15) were heavily geared towards using the API, Advanced AdWords Editor strategies and functionality within an MCC (My Client Centre).

 Another of the differences with the advanced exam was the similarity with the answers and the way they were written, which if you were not careful, you could quite easily select the wrong answer without thinking it through properly.

-This is where applying questions to real life client campaigns became extremely beneficial as this helped with deciding what answers to dismiss, which usually resulted in 2 answers that could conceivably be correct!
+This is where applying questions to real-life client campaigns became extremely beneficial, as this helped with deciding what answers to dismiss, which usually resulted in two answers that could conceivably be correct!

-There were a couple of times I could not choose between 2 answers and even found myself answering a question that I knew was the correct Google answer, but not exactly what I would recommend for a new client (broad match keyword strategy!!).
+There were a couple of times I could not choose between two different answers and even found myself answering a question that I knew was the correct Google answer, but not exactly what I would recommend for a new client (relating to the use of a broad match keyword strategy!).

-Overall, the exam was challenging but perfectly passable if time is dedicated to brushing up on your weaknesses (and we all have them!).
+Overall, the exam was challenging but perfectly passable if you take time to revise the areas that aren’t your strong point.

 Other areas that cropped up were;